Banaras Hindu University Kulgeet

-The poem has been popularized and adopted in original as the official university anthem of Banaras Hindu University and is called Kulgeet.
+The poem has been popularised and adopted in original as the official university anthem of Banaras Hindu University and is called Kulgeet.
 It is customary in the university for this anthem to be sung in chorus before any official event or festival of the university is started.

 The last stanza of the poem is dedicated to Malviya ji, founder of the university.
 The university tagline in Hindi Sarv-vidya ki Rajdhani, is borrowed directly from the last line of the poem, while the English tagline capital of knowledge is a translation of the same.

 The Kulgeet has often earned accolades throughout history.
 The Kulgeet has been presented in art, and popular media as well.